fortran-lang/fortran-lang.org/CONTRIBUTING.md

 (The compiled website can be found in the `_site` folder.)
 See [README.md](README.md) for how to setup Jekyll and build the site.

-The github repository master branch only ever contains the 'source code' for the website, not the final compiled result; an automated service compiles this source code every time an update is pushed and stores the compiled result on the [`gh-pages`](https://github.com/fortran-lang/fortran-lang.org/tree/gh-pages) branch which is served up at <https://fortran-lang.org>.
+The GitHub repository master branch only ever contains the 'source code' for the website, not the final compiled result; an automated service compiles this source code every time an update is pushed and stores the compiled result on the [`gh-pages`](https://github.com/fortran-lang/fortran-lang.org/tree/gh-pages) branch which is served up at <https://fortran-lang.org>.